 - Photography: To assist with research and preparations for an upcoming photography rotation in the galleries; a familiarity with the history of photography is preferred.

 - Prints and Drawings: To develop interpretation and exhibition projects with a particular focus on the Museum’s significant holdings of British works on paper.
 The candidate should have some familiarity with British art and excellent writing skills.

-Interns work about 10 hours per week (not to exceed 20 hours per week) during each semester.
+Undergraduates work up to 20 hours per week; graduate students are not to exceed 10 hours per week during the semester.
 Undergraduate students are paid approximately $13 per hour and graduate students are paid approximately $20 per hour.

 Deadline and how to apply

 By June 23, 2017, applications should be submitted electronically to Veronica White (preferred) or via mail to the Academic-Year Internship program, c/o The Princeton University Art Museum, Princeton, NJ 08544.